google/import-mailbox-to-gmail/README.md

 The mbox files will now be imported, one by one, into the users' mailboxes.
 You can monitor the migration by looking at the output, and inspect errors by viewing the `import-mailbox-to-gmail.log` file.

+### C. Options

+* Use the `--from_message` parameter to start the upload from a particular message.
+  This allows you to resume an upload if the process previously stopped.

+  e.g. `./import-mailbox-to-gmail.py --from_message 74336`